-Birdseed is the most popular type of food to offer backyard birds, but there are many types of birdseed and not all of them appeal to all backyard birds.
+Birdseed is the most popular type of food to offer backyard birds, but there are many types of birdseed and not all of them appeal to all birds.
 Understanding how to choose the best birdseed can help you offer the most desirable foods to your local birds, which can attract even more species to your feeders.

 Choosing Seed With the Birds in Mind